2,000 Views0

 1. Can H. pylori come back after treatment?

-2. How soon can H. pylori recurrence happen?
+2. How soon can recurrence happen?

-4. Why do antibiotics sometimes fail to cure H. pylori?
+4. Why do antibiotics sometimes fall short?

-5. Is there a natural treatment for H. pylori that works?
+5. Is there a natural option available?

 References